-Highly respected throughout the industry, Joseph Federico has been recognized with a number of honors and recognitions, including the Israeli ODEM award.
+Highly respected throughout the industry, Joseph Federico NJ MET vice president and director of operations, has been recognized with a number of honors and recognitions, including the Israeli ODEM award.
 Joseph Federico also helped NJMET to become the United States Small Business Administration Region II Subcontractor of the Year.
 On a recent television special hosted by William Shatner, Joseph Federico and the team at NJMET were recognized for their accomplishments and presented with the “Keeping America Strong” award.

 Passionate about the NJMET mission, Joseph Federico has lectured on electronic testing, certification, and distribution in venues around the world and currently at the P. Muscarelli Center of Fairleigh Dickinson University.